sssrnty/100-days-of-code/log.md

 **Thoughts**: I think this is gonna be hard, but this will help me refresh my sql knowledge

 **Link(s) to work**: [https://github.com/sssrnty/Practice/tree/master/nodejs](https://github.com/sssrnty/Practice/tree/master/nodejs)

+### Day 13: Febuary 11, 2018

+**Today's Progress**: Learning Nodejs with mysql connection **Thoughts**: Currently having a problem with my mysql server connection, searching for a fix or reinstall it again, but did some queries hoping it will run.

+**Link(s) to work**: [https://github.com/sssrnty/Practice/tree/master/nodejs](https://github.com/sssrnty/Practice/tree/master/nodejs)